chetanchawla/Deep-Learning-for-Music-Generation/README.md

 The code took help from many open sourced projects and research papers.

-## For a detailed report on the topic with the architecture used, put a request on chetanchawlacc4@gmail.com
+## For a detailed report on the topic with the architecture used, please send accross a note to chetanchawlacc4@gmail.com